 Persons matching at least one name keyword (if provided) AND at least one module-role keyword (if provided) AND at least one tag keyword (if provided) will be returned.

-is specified, chained find will be used.
+If chained is specified, chained find will be used.

 Chained Find